 Native to China; this Epimedium is compact though vigorous and grows well under both deciduous and coniferous forest canopy.
 The foliage is deciduous though it remains late in the fall and appears early in spring when it is purplish before turning green.

-The profuse, very large pure white flowers up to an inch across appear very early in spring on sprays up to 2 feet tall.
+The abundant, very large pure white flowers up to an inch across appear very early in spring on sprays up to 2 feet tall.
 This is the earliest blooming of all the Epimediums.

 Hardy zones 5 to 9.
 Keep mulched and well watered; this Epimedium is not very drought tolerant unlike the others.